verygoodsoftwarenotvirus/todo/README.md

 ## working on the frontend

 1. run `make dev`
-2. in a different terminal, cd into `frontend/` and run `npm run autobuild`
+2. in a different terminal, cd into `frontend/` and run `pnpm run autobuild`
 3. edit and have fun